babarrett/mitosis-docs/mitosis-README.md

     * [Mitosis QMK source](https://github.com/qmk/qmk_firmware/tree/master/keyboards/mitosis), now merged QMK
     * [Parts list with suppliers](https://github.com/reversebias/mitosis-hardware/tree/master/bom)

-Schmatics can be read,can be imported, displayed and edited with TODO: what?
+Schmatics can be read, can be imported, displayed and edited with KiCAD.
+TODO: How to import and save?

 -----------------------------------------------------------------------------------------